 Purpose

-This document provides guidelines for the representation of SNOMED CT maps (to other code systems and terminologies (data systems)) in RF2 reference sets.
+This document provides guidelines for the representation of SNOMED CT maps to other codes. terminologies and data systems in RF2 reference sets.
 These guidelines will be used to define the representation of SNOMED CT to ICD10, ICD9, ICDO maps and maps to other coding systems released as part of the International release of SNOMED CT.
 The guidelines should also be used when defining the representation of maps from SNOMED CT to other code systems in National or Affiliate extensions.
 The specification is not mandated for the internal storage of maps in systems.

 Note that this specification may be extended in future releases of SNOMED CT to support additional mapping requirements.
 Where the specification is extended, care will be taken to ensure that existing maps produced in accordance with previous versions of these Guidelines also conform to any updated Guidelines.